Mandate and Governance of the IFRRO European Group as approved by the IFRRO Board on 28 January 2010 and amended on 22 October 2018.

-Chair and two Vice Chairs to be elected from European Group Members representing RROs from a European Union member State, EEA country or Switzerland, for a term of two years.
-The IFRRO Secretary General attends the meetings in accordance with Article 16§6 of the IFRRO Statutes.
+Chair and two Vice Chairs to be elected from European Group Members representing RROs from a European Union member State, EEA country or Switzerland, for a term of three years.
+The IFRRO Secretary General attends the meetings in accordance with Article 8.3 of IFRRO’s Internal Rules.

 Voting for Executive Committee

-1 The European Group is established in accordance with Article 15 of the IFRRO Statutes.
-Article 15§1 states that it is an “advisory” structure which does “not affect the competences of the General Meeting, the Board of Directors or the Secretariat.
+The European Group is established in accordance with Article 10 of IFRRO’s Internal Rules.
+Article 10.1 states that it is an “advisory” structure which does “not affect the competences of the General Meeting, the Board of Directors or the Secretariat.

 Statements and lobbying activities of the European Group (EG) must not be in conflict with IFRRO policies and statements as established by the IFRRO General Meetings (GM) or the Board.
 Where statements, information, lobbying or other similar activities cannot be based on existing positions of the GM, Board, EG or other approved IFRRO structures the Board’s approval of the EG’s position should be sought prior to the EG activity or submission.
 If this is not possible, for instance due to the urgency of the matter, the position must be brought up with the IFRRO Presidency through the IFRRO President or the Chief Executive.